molgenis/molgenis-emx2/docs/README.md

 # Welcome to MOLGENIS manual

-Choose user, installation or developer manual from the navbar menu show above.
+Choose user, installation or developer manual from the navbar menu shown above.

 ## About these docs